blacklightpy/vaultofknowledge/World Building/Science and Engineering/Mathematics/Computer Science/Operating Systems/UNIX and Linux/Linux/User Space/PolicyKit.md

 PolicyKit, or Polkit is the service that handles graphical user authentication.
 Polkit uses [[Pluggable Authentication Module|PAM]] to verify user credentials.

 > [!NOTE]
-> PolicKit replaces `gksudo` as the default GUI elevation handler
+> Polkit replaces `gksudo` as the de-facto GUI elevation handler

 A Polkit agent provides an interface to handle the input of credentials.